Praying for One Another

 Anna Mae, Ana, Anthony, Barbara, Bill, Bob, Bobby, Brenda, Burt, Caitlyn, Chris, David, Deneb, Denise, Diana, Diane, Douglas, Dottie, Eden, Edith, Emily, Erik, Estela, Eva, Florence, Gay, George, Holley, Janet, Jennifer, Joe, Joey, John, Kathy, Kenneth, Kimberly Ann, Laura, Linda, Lynn, Margaret, Marissa, Mary Catherine, Michael, Mike, Nancy, Paul, Peter, Perika, Robbo, Sara, Sharon, Sidney, Stephen, Susan, Taber

-In addition, the following parishioners have invited our prayers during this time:
+In addition, the following people have invited our prayers during this time:

 For Marinda, who is suffering from arthritis.